 There is quite a bit of contradictory advice when it comes to testing for mold in the home; namely, whether it’s a DIY-type job or one that calls for the experts.
 But as with most things, it’s not a black and white answer, with different circumstances requiring different approaches.
 Before we explain further, however, let’s outline the factors that may lead you to check your home for mold in the first place:

-- Smell.
+- Check for unusual smells.
 Often, the dank, musty aroma accompanying mold is the only real tell-tale sign that you have a problem.
 Never had the misfortune of smelling mold?
 Lucky you!
-Here’s some further reading on the subject.
+Check out this post on what does mold smell like?
+If you notice a new smell, follow up to determine if mold is the cause.

 - Allergies.
 Sneezing, runny nose or sore eyes?
 Chances are there are some mold spores lingering in your home.